scottjehl/Respond/README.md

 - While this script has been tested against very complex responsive designs, I make no guarantees that it will work with yours.
 Feel free to file an issue if it doesn't work as described, and I might be able to help you out!

+- Currently, media attributes on link elements are supported, but only if the linked stylesheet contains no media queries.
+If it does contain queries, the media attribute will be ignored and the internal queries will be parsed normally.

 How's it work?
 ======